 I've been thinking a lot about dinner parties.
-After Halloween passes, pumpkins tossed into fields and everyone's household has too much candy, thoughts turn to ... more eating.
+After Halloween passes, all of the poor pumpkins have been tossed into fields and everyone's household has too much candy, thoughts turn to ... more eating.
 But the good kind.
 The sitting around the table on a chilly night, candles burning down, stains on the tablecloth, bellies too full kind.
-Thanksgiving, of course.

 For certain Thanksgiving is about the meal, but in reality Thanksgiving and every other time we sit down at the table to eat with friends and family, is about the talking.
 It's about what we do best as people: tell stories, share laughs, reminisce, connect the invisible threads of me to you.
 Before we push back from the table and head to the couch or out the door, we connect.
 And it fortifies us far more than any food we could ever put in our bodies.